ByteVerse

 • not ideal for non-technical users

-• self-hosting adds maintenance work
+• self-hosting adds maintenance and security responsibility

-5. Lindy - Best Personal AI Assistant
+5. Lindy - Best Personal AI Assistant Style Workflow

 What Lindy Does Well